mpv-player/mpv/DOCS/man/vo.rst

             absolute colorimetric

     ``approx-gamma``
-        Approximate the actual BT.709 gamma function as a pure power curve of 1.95.
+        Approximate the actual gamma function as a pure power curve of 1.95.
 A number of video editing programs and studios apparently use this for mastering instead of the true curve.
 Most notably, anything in the Apple ecosystem uses this approximation - including all programs compatible with it.
 It's a sound idea to try enabling this flag first when watching movies and shows to see if things look better that way.

-        This only affects the output when using either ``icc-profile`` or``srgb``.
+        This only affects the output when using either ``icc-profile`` or ``srgb``.

     ``3dlut-size=<r>x<g>x<b>``
         Size of the 3D LUT generated from the ICC profile in each dimension.